 Plaintiffs Urge Court To Grant Adverse Inferences Against Kline in Sines v.
 Kessler, the Landmark Federal Lawsuit Backed by Integrity First for America

 CHARLOTTESVILLE – Plaintiffs in Sines v.
-Kessler—the landmark federal lawsuit backed by Integrity First for America against the neo-Nazis, white supremacists, and hate groups responsible for the Unite the Right violence — have asked the court to grant evidentiary sanctions, including adverse inferences, against neo-Nazi leader Elliott Kline (aka Eli Mosley).
+Kessler—the landmark federal lawsuit backed by Integrity First for America against the neo-Nazis, white supremacists, and hate groups responsible for the Unite the Right violence — have asked the court to grant evidentiary sanctions, including adverse inferences, against neo-Nazi leader Elliot Kline (aka Eli Mosley).

 Earlier this month, Kline was jailed and ordered to pay nearly $6,000 in monetary sanctions after the court found him in civil contempt for repeatedly flouting discovery orders and lying under oath.
 He remains in civil contempt and the court has raised the possibility of even more severe consequences.